Over the years, most animal lovers have been keeping tortoises in pens outside their homes.

 So, what is the best indoor tortoise?
 The Russian or Horsfield’s tortoise is ideally suited to life indoors.
 The Russian tortoise grows to about 10 inches long and its small size makes it easy to handle in terms of feeding and building an indoor enclosure.

 Its life span averages 40 years, so if you like an energetic, active pet, happy indoors as well as outside then you wouldn’t go wrong with a Russian tortoise

-Not all tortoises can comfortably live within your household.
+Not all tortoises can comfortably live in your household.
 Some are large and need lots of space to move around.